gosjoseph/lacabrona_backend/README.md

 - The service runs with Uvicorn --reload and mounts ./app into the container for hot reloads.
 - To stop:
   docker compose down
+ - Compose expects the frontend at a sibling path: ../lacabrona-frontend

 ## Project layout